Skip to main content

 Identifying a gifted child begins with a referral initiated by a parent, teacher, self, peer, or community member.
 Referrals are received by a teacher, principal, or the gifted coordinator.
 In the initial stages of identification, parents may be asked to fill out an inventory of gifted behaviors they observe at home.
 Parents are also invited to permit specific tests to be provided.
 After testing, parents review the results with the gifted and talented facilitator, teachers, and principal.

-Teachers and staff are trained to recognize gifted behaviors and student strengths and use them to refer students of all grade levels, K-12.
+Teachers and staff are trained to recognize gifted behaviors and student strengths and use them to refer students of all grade levels, K-12th grade.
 They use tools such as test data, observations, and universal screeners to help seek out and guide students for further assessments and possible identification.
 Parents, students, and community members may also initiate a referral by contacting their child’s classroom teacher, principal, or district gifted and talented coordinator.
 In addition, all students are given an intellectual screening test (CogAT Test) in 3rd and 6th grade.
 Those who score above a threshold are referred for further evaluation, and a Body of Evidence is collected.

 A body of evidence is built to determine if a student meets the criteria for gifted identification.
 Evidence of exceptional ability is collected in four areas: aptitude, achievement, performance, and behavior.
 Evidence is examined against qualifying criteria.
 To be formally identified in Telluride School District, a student must qualify in at least two of the four areas and have three pieces of supporting data.
 The four areas are listed below, along with possible data that may be collected in each.
 Tests listed by name are the ones most commonly used in the District.